-The tool called Planet yield for PLATO Estimator is a Python program for the determination of the number of planets that can be detected, given a planet population model, a sample of stars that shall be observed, and the characteristics of the detection efficiency.
-The development of PYPE has been heavily inspired by and benefited from the open-source program Exoplanet Population Observation Simulator (EPOS) of Mulders et al. (2018, 2019), which we used initially.
+The tool called Planet Yield for PLATO estimator is a Python program for the determination of the number of planets that can be detected, given a planet population model, a sample of stars that shall be observed, and the characteristics of the detection efficiency.
+The development of PYPE has been heavily inspired by and benefited from the open-source program

 Fig. 4.
 Noise model for a begin-of-life scenario with four camera configurations (6, 12, 18, and 24 cameras).
-The dotted red line shows the reference point of 50 ppm/h for a magnitude 11 star.
+The dotted red line shows the reference point of 50 ppm h^{-1} for a magnitude 11 star.

 Fig. 5.
-Example detection efficiency contour grid observing an 11 magnitude G star for two years with 24 cameras
+Example detection efficiency contour grid observing an 11 magnitude G star for 2 yr with 24 cameras.